byamashiro/Research_Projects/README.md

 - Maximum: Proton flux, xray flux, solar wind speed, radio burst intensity/duration.
 - Minimum: Neutron monitor counts, dst (not currently implemented).
 - Write datetime, index, max, and min to a datafile.

-### Multiple event query for OMNI script
-- Current script works for a single day.
-Increase the functionality by allowing for a list of dates to parse.

 ### Download SOHO proton flux data and plot